 Aditi Rao Hydari, Mithali Raj and Shakti Mohan are new ambassadors of L'Oreal Paris

-Actor Aditi Rao Hydari, former cricketer Mithali Raj and popular TV personality Shakti Mohan have been announced as the new brand ambassadors of L'Oreal Paris.
+Actor Aditi Rao Hydari, former India captain Mithali Raj and popular TV personality Shakti Mohan have been announced as the new brand ambassadors of L'Oreal Paris.
 The trio will further the brand's ambition of empowered beauty, encouraging women to embrace their uniqueness and celebrate their self-worth.

 Aditi said she feels honoured to represent a brand that "celebrates beauty in all forms and is loved the world over".
 "I look forward to creating campaigns with L’Oreal Paris that remind women that they’re all worth it!" she said in a statement.